Edmund Eysler: Biography

 Eysler composed the operetta Der unsterbliche Lump (The Immortal Blight), with a libretto by Felix Dörmann, for the Vienna Bürgertheater.
 On 14 October 1910, this work was performed for the first time, with overwhelming success.
 Critics claimed Eysler's operetta signalled a change in the genre.
 The composer's music was praised, especially the solid instrumentation and the simple harmonies.
 The success ensured that Eysler remained the Bürgertheater's "house composer".
 On 23 December 1911, his newest operetta, Der Frauenfresser (The Woman-Eater) was also well received.
 This was followed by the premiere of Der lachende Ehemann (The laughing groom) in March 1913.
 What was especially well received by reviewers were the catchy, unpretentious melodies.
 This work had been performed 1793 times by 1921.
 Even during the years of World War I, more and more of Eysler's operettas were staged at the Vienna Bürgertheater every season, such as Frühling am Rhein (Rhine Spring), Die – oder Keine!
 (That One – Or No One) und Der dunkle Schatz (The Dark Treasure).
 After the end of World War I, Eysler published one further, very successful operetta, Die gold’ne Meisterin (The Golden Mistress), which was very successful in Vienna.

-Due to Eysler's Jewish background, his works were banned from being performed by the Nazis, leading Adolf Hitler to discover that his favourite operetta, Die gold'ne Meisterin, was by a Jew.
+Due to Eysler's Jewish background, his works were banned from being performed by the Nazis, leading Adolf Hitler to discover that his favourite operetta, Die gold'ne Meisterin, was composed by a Jew.
 Instead of fleeing immediately, he found shelter with relatives and friends.
 The title of Honoured Citizen of Vienna gave him a certain protection.
 After the war, he achieved his last great success with the operetta Wiener Musik (Viennese Music), which premiered on 22 December 1947 at the Bürgertheater.
 For his 75th birthday, he was given the Ring of Honour by the city, and the memorial plaque on his birthplace in Thelemanngasse, which had been removed during the time of the Nazis, was reinstated.